 Digital Technology for Education

-To diversify teaching methods in support of student success and career readiness, the University of Montpellier is leveraging digital technology to address educational challenges.
+To diversify teaching practices in support of student success and career readiness, the University of Montpellier is leveraging digital technology to address educational challenges.

 The University supports and facilitates educational transformation by integrating digital tools into the development of educational resources, equipping academic departments, schools, and institutes, redesigning learning spaces, and upgrading its IT infrastructure.